Getting pulled over for not following the legal tint laws in Florida is not worth it.

 - Other autoimmune diseases

-If you’ve been curious about how to get a medical authorization for window tint Florida officials will recognize, check with your local Department of Motor Vehicles office.
+If you’ve been curious about how to get a medical authorization for special tint Florida officials will recognize, check with your local Florida DMV office.
 They can let you know if you are required to obtain a certificate from your physician or if you’ll need a window tint exemption sticker to comply with the Florida window tint statute.

 Here is the application for the Florida sunscreening medical exemption.